JingsongLi/paimon-trino/README.md

 Because Trino's dependency is JDK 11, it is not possible to include the trino connector in [flink-table-store](https://github.com/apache/flink-table-store).

+**Please use JDK 11, currently only the Trino version with JDK 11 is supported**

 ## Deploy Table Store Trino Connector

 Building Table Store Trino Bundled Jar is by running (JDK 11 required):